Are you ready to become

 Swimming with the sharks

 Are you in a hostile work environment, with a toxic culture, a bully boss, or coworkers who are trying to sabotage you?
 Do you despise corporate politics but realize that you can’t avoid them?
 Do you want to succeed in your career but remain true to your values?
 I’ll teach you skills to swim with the sharks without becoming one or being eaten by them — and how to make them respect you, if not necessarily like you.

 I’m sure you’ve heard that “you can have it all”: relationship, career, motherhood, volunteer work, hobbies — because you’re an Empowered Modern Woman.
 So why isn’t that happening for you, especially if you’re a single mom, trying to juggle family and career?
 Because “having it all” (at least all at the same time) is a myth.
 I’ll help you prioritize, do the best you can, and not beat yourself up for what you can’t do.

 Being a stranger in a strange land

-Do people tell you that you’re “too sensitive,” “too nice,” or “different”?
+Do people tell you that you’re too sensitive, too nice, weird, difficult, or different?
 Maybe you’re from another culture, or you have a quirky personality.
 Problems arise when someone makes incorrect assumptions about another person’s words, behaviors, or appearance.
 You might not be able to change others, but you can learn to understand them, adapt where appropriate, and accept and remain who you are.

 Sister, you’re stylin’!

-Are you concerned about your clothes, your weight, your face, your mannerisms, your hairstyle, or any other aspect of yourself that’s visible to the rest of world?
-If so, join the club — which includes everyone in existence.
-Society and the media bombard us with ideals of perfection we’re supposed to live up to — when, in fact, there’s no such thing.
+Are you concerned about your clothes, weight, face, mannerisms, hairstyle, or any other aspect of yourself that’s visible to the rest of world?
+If so, join the club!
+Society and the media bombard us with ideals of perfection we’re supposed to live up to — when, in fact, there’s no such thing, and nobody is “perfect.”
 I’ll help you learn to trust your intuition and discover and embrace your personal style.

 Staying young at heart